Who May Vote Absentee

 Your completed Absentee Ballot Application may be returned by mail or fax no later than 5 p.m. on the Tuesday the week before the election.

-If you vote in person at our office at 515 Main Street, you may bring your unsigned completed form or fill out a form in our office.
+If you vote in person at our office at 530 Main Street.
+1st Floor, Suite 100, you may bring your unsigned completed form or fill out a form in our office.
 You will need to present photo identification.
 Your signature will need to be witnessed if you vote in person.
 The deadline for absentee voting in person is 5 p.m. the Saturday before the election.

 Military and Overseas Voters

-All military and overseas citizens should complete the Federal Post Card Application (FPCA) to request an absentee ballot.
+All military and overseas citizens should complete the Federal Post Card Application (FPCA (PDF)) to request an absentee ballot.
 Additional information for military and overseas voters can be found on the Virginia Department of Elections website.